pinetree1/crispr-dav/Install-and-Run.md

         pip install --install-option="--prefix=$HOME" pysam==0.8.4

-This would install pysam in $HOME/lib/python2.7/site-packages, assuming your Python version is 2.7.
-The 'lib' could be lib64.
+This would install pysam in $HOME/lib/python2.7/site-packages, assuming your Python version is 2.7 (The 'lib' could be lib64, depending on system).

 Then make pysam module searchable: